ottotsuma/software-engineer-website/src/components/Monad/notes.md

 https://blog-cdn.reedsy.com/uploads/2018/07/Rick-and-Morty-Story-Wheel-Annotated.jpg

 # Notes:

+## Unsorted
 Coins - 1 gold - around 1000 or 30 days of work ?
 Mana Coins
 Silver
 bronze

 Smart contracts

+Basic, Intermediate, Advanced.

+Ajisukitakahikone = Japanese version of God K

+The classes and races could be catabolized into tiers [1, 2, 3] or ranks [bronze, silver, gold], [junk, common, normal, rare, elite]
+Class / Race bonuses grow with your levels
+Items that grow with you for a period of time, I.e. Level 0 - 10 sword.
+Level 50 - 90 staff.
+Something like that.
+Mastery over skills, so the skills level up?
+Costs points / experience.
+Switchable classes on one account?
+That would be nice for players in real life but this is just a story...
+Durability for items is a nice idea, having to repair them.
+Death is not always -1 level or whatever, the penalties can change.
+Stealing the bird from a nest and raise it
+Roulette - good idea from ff14, daily bonus, and helps lower players get matches Item need vs greed. can only need on your own class.

+NPC
+You level up for the first time and your class is picked.
+You find out which element you are most suited to at level 10 (Can pick).

+USER
+You pick a basic class and become level 1. level 1 - 9 is the tutorial period.
+You pick an element at level 10.
+At this point you can use teleport stations, and travel to cities.

 Death -
 Exp lose - simple.